KJM1111 – Organic Chemistry I

 - 7 credits overlap with KJM1110 – Organic chemistry I (continued).

 The laboratory course must be approved prior to the final examination.
-To get the approved laboratory course, all assignments must be completed and all reports must be approved.

 A completed and approved laboratory course is valid for six semesters beyond the semester it was approved.
 After this period, you must complete the laboratory course again to be able to sit for the final examination.